PavelStsefanovich/cheatsheets/linux/common.commands.md

-# Linux commands and configurations

-> This guide assumes Ubuntu 20.04 as host OS

 # Essential Linux Commands for DevOps

 Curated list of 70 essential Linux commands for DevOps, categorized and explained for practical use: